fk-csy1018/CSY1018_assignment1/README.md

 styleset that I created for "nav" on my CSS file.

 I am Listing my Links one by one on as linked elements in order to create my Navigation bar.
 Styling was taken from W3Schools.
 Link: http://www.w3schools.com/w3css/w3css_navigation.asp
-I use <br /> to get 1 line down just in order to push my footer on a specific height according to my taste.
+I use \*<br />\* to get 1 line down just in order to push my footer on a specific height according to my taste.

-After trying to validate my HTML5 code, i got a warning about the html tag and language, so i added lang="en".
+After trying to validate my HTML5 code, i got a warning about the html tag and language, so i changed <html> to <html lang="en"> in order to fix it.